 - Wind: Sustained winds of 28 to 34 mph with gusts of 35 to 45 mph were forecast for Los Angeles County during this event.
-Peak observed wind speeds in areas of concern were 33 mph sustained and 39 mph gusts during this event. - Relative humidity: Relative humidity during this event was forecast to be between 5% and 15% across Los Angeles County concurrent with the strong winds.
-Actual observed relative humidity ranged from 5% to 15% during this event.
-As discussed in Section 2-1 above, relative humidity is one of many variables that inform SCE's FPI ratings. - 3.
+Peak observed wind speeds in areas of concern were 29 mph sustained and 37 mph gusts during this event. - Relative humidity: Relative humidity during this event was forecast to be between 10% and 20% across Los Angeles County concurrent with the strong winds.
+Actual observed relative humidity ranged from 22% to 40% during this event.
+As discussed in Section 2-1 above, relative humidity is just one of many variables that inform SCE's FPI ratings. - 3.
 A thorough and detailed description of the quantitative and qualitative factors SCE considered in calling, sustaining, or curtailing each de-energization event including any fire risk or PSPS risk modeling results, and a specification of the factors that led to the conclusion of the deenergization event.

 SCE's PSPS decisions are based on quantitative analyses while accounting for qualitative factors such as societal and emergency management impacts.
 SCE utilizes proactive de-energization as a measure of last resort when all other alternatives to de-energization have been exhausted.
-The decision to deenergize customers during this PSPS event was based on considering and weighing the quantitative and qualitative factors detailed below:
+SCE considered the following factors when activating for this high threat event:

-- Consultation with the GACC regarding the potential for elevated fire weather conditions within the SCE service territory during the Period of Concern.
-The GACC agreed with SCE's forecast of elevated fire weather potential for Los Angeles County. - Ongoing assessments before the Period of Concern from SCE's in-house meteorologists using high-resolution weather models to determine the potential scope of the PSPS event, as well as real time weather data from SCE weather stations and publicly available weather stations during the Period of Concern to inform actual de-energization decisions. - Fire spread modeling to identify areas having the greatest potential for significant fire activity.
-Results of this modeling by SCE identified the potential for fire in the five thousand (5,000) to ten thousand (10,000)-acre range in the areas of concern during the Period of Concern. - Observed weather parameters for this PSPS event, including wind speeds and FPI ratings for the circuits in scope relative to the preset thresholds for this event.
-De-energization thresholds were reached or exceeded for one circuit during this event as detailed in Table 2: Factors Considered in De-Energization in Section 2-1.
-See also Section 2-2 for additional details.
+- Consultation with the GACC regarding the potential for elevated fire weather within the SCE service territory during the Period of Concern.
+The GACC agreed with SCE's forecast of elevated fire weather potential for Los Angeles County. - Ongoing assessments before the Period of Concern from SCE's in-house meteorologists using highresolution weather models to determine the potential scope of the high threat event, as well as real time weather data from SCE weather stations and publicly available weather stations during the Period of Concern to inform actual de-energization decisions. - Fire spread modeling to identify areas having the greatest potential for significant fire activity.
+Results of this modeling by SCE identified the potential for fire in the five thousand (5,000) to ten thousand (10,000)-acre range in the areas of concern during the Period of Concern.

-SCE considered the following factors when deciding to conclude this de-energization event:
+SCE considered the following factors when deciding to conclude this high threat event: